sendaifun/sonic-agent-kit/guides/add_your_own_tool.md

 1. Create a new tool file
 2. Export the new tool
-3. Add supporting functions in SolanaAgentKit
+3. Add supporting functions in SonicAgentKit
 4. Implement the Langchain tool class
 5. Export the Langchain tool
 6. Export your protocol's langchain tools (if not already exported)